Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 Goal
 ----

-- In this module, we will learn how to work with files and directories using Data Carpentry lesson - [Working with Files and Directories](https://datacarpentry.org/shell-genomics/03-working-with-files/index.html)
 - We will set up our compute environment for upcoming lab modules so that we have all the tools installed and ready for use.
-- We will learn how to load Great lakes modules i.e pre-installed softwares provided by ARC-TS team.
 - We will learn how to generate a SLURM script and submit our first job to the HPC cluster.
 - We will get some more practice with for loops and shel scripts